pkitslaar/PyChristmasTrees/christmas2017.md

 Prints `We whish you a merry Chirstmas!` notes.

 Created as a [tweet](https://twitter.com/pkitslaar/status/945222840210649088).
-Since Twitter decided to increase the length of tweets to be 280 characters that is the size of the code.
+Since Twitter [decided](https://blog.twitter.com/official/en_us/topics/product/2017/Giving-you-more-characters-to-express-yourself.html) to increase the length of tweets to be 280 characters, that was also the limit for the length of the code.

 ## Code